Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 Allow quick mounting and removal of the lenses, bayonet style.
 While you can turn the M bayonet camera into a screw mount camera simply by leaving the adapter no the body, most people dedicate one adapter for each lens for maximum convenience.

-The proper lens frameline is automatically brought up in the finder on Leica M bodies, Hexar RF bodies, Leica CL or Minolta CL, or Minolta CLE bodies, automatically bring up lens framelines in the viewfinder.
+The proper lens frameline is automatically brought up in the finder on all Leica M bodies, Hexar RF bodies, Leica CL or Minolta CL, or Minolta CLE bodies, automatically bring up lens framelines in the viewfinder.
 Of course you have to use the right adapter for the right lens and right body to get the right frameline.

 The Leica M8 has 24, 28, 35, 50, 75, and 90 framelines.
 By eliminating the 135 frameline on the M8, Leica effectively substituted the 24 frameline for the 135 as far as screw mount adapters are concerned.